ayshajaved/Google-Solution-Challenge-2025/SolutionChallengeSteps/3_SelectGoal.md

 - **Start Broad, Then Narrow**: Begin with 3-5 SDGs, then focus on one after research.
 - **Leverage Team Strengths**: If someone excels at UI design, lean toward SDGs with app potential (e.g., SDG 4 for education tools).
 - **Inspire with Stories**: Look at past winners—e.g., ATTI (SDG 3) helped dementia patients, sparking your own idea.
-- **Set a Deadline**: Decide by March 20, 2025, to allow time for the next steps.
+- **Set a Deadline**: Decide by april 30, 2025, to allow time for the next steps.
 - **Use Local Examples**: In Pakistan, SDG 13 projects could target flood-prone areas like Sindh, while SDG 6 could focus on Karachi’s water issues.

 ## Challenges to Watch For